shishifubing/misc-personal-dotfiles/terraform/yandex_cloud/README.md

 - create an s3 bucket to store the terraform state file
 - create `terraform-state-manager` service account with `storage.editor` role
-  (without the role it will not be able to work with the bucket even if you allow it to)
+  (without the role the account will not be able to work with the bucket no matter what)
 - create a policy allowing that account to create, retrieve, and modify the state file in that bucket
 - create a static key for that account, download it
 - modify [variables.sh][variables.sh]
-- change backend bucket configuration in [main.s3.tfbackend][backend]
+- change backend bucket configuration in [production.s3.tfbackend][backend] or use your own backend file
 - initialize terraform backend (full command is below)

 [S3 backend in Yandex Cloud][yandex-terraform-s3-backend] documentation